-BEST OF SULAWESI & HALMAHERA, INDONESIA BIRDING TOUR: DETAILED ITINERARY
+BEST OF SULAWESI & HALMAHERA, INDONESIA TOUR: DETAILED ITINERARY

-Best of Sulawesi & Halmahera: Day 1 The tour begins this afternoon at Makassar (also known as Ujung Pandang) in southeastern Sulawesi, where we will spend the night.
-Our first birds are likely to include House Swift, Pacific and Barn Swallows, and Eurasian Tree Sparrow.
+Best of Sulawesi & Halmahera: Day 1 The tour begins this evening at Makassar (also known as Ujung Pandang) in southeastern Sulawesi, where we will spend the night.

 We may also have time while in the Makassar area to explore an area of fishponds and wet paddies.
 This productive area often holds large numbers of wetland species, including Javan Pond Heron, Little Egret, Eastern Cattle Egret, Sunda Teal and a variety of shorebirds.
 Pied (or White-headed) Stilts are often common and a number of more interesting species, such as Terek and Marsh Sandpipers and Red-necked and Long-toed Stints, can often be found among the more common Pacific Golden and Little Ringed Plovers, Eurasian Whimbrels, Common Redshanks, Common Greenshanks, and Wood, Common and Curlew Sandpipers, whilst drier areas sometimes attract Australian Pratincoles.
 We will also be on the lookout for scarcer species such as Greater Sand Plover, Grey-tailed Tattler, Far Eastern Curlew and Great Knot.
 Recently we have encountered Javan Plovers and it appears that a hitherto unknown population of this species breeds in this part of Sulawesi.
 If we are able to be present at dusk we may see Savanna Nightjar, which is relatively common in the area.